-Nixon’s War at Home: The FBI, Leftist Guerrillas, and the Origins of Counterterrorism (forthcoming, University of North Carolina Press, Justice, Power, and Politics series, September 2021) Pre-order here.
+Nixon’s War at Home: The FBI, Leftist Guerrillas, and the Origins of Counterterrorism (University of North Carolina Press, Justice, Power, and Politics series, September 2021) Order here.

 During the presidency of Richard Nixon, homegrown leftist guerrilla groups like the Weather Underground and the Black Liberation Army carried out hundreds of attacks in the United States.
 The FBI had a long history of infiltrating activist groups, but this type of clandestine action posed a unique challenge.
 Drawing on thousands of pages of declassified FBI documents, Nixon’s War at Home shows how America’s war with domestic guerrillas prompted a host of new policing measures as the FBI revived illegal spy techniques previously used against communists in the name of fighting terrorism.
 These efforts did little to stop the guerrillas—instead, they led to a bureaucratic power struggle that fueled the Watergate Scandal and brought down Nixon.
 Yet despite their internal conflicts, FBI and White House officials developed preemptive surveillance practices that would inform U.S. counterterrorism strategies into the twenty-first century, entrenching mass surveillance as a cornerstone of the national security state.

 Connecting the dots between political violence and “law and order” politics, this book reveals how counterterrorism emerged in the 1970s from violent conflicts—over racism, U.S. imperialism, and policing—that remain unresolved today.

 Check out these reviews: